ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 - : unit = ()
 ```

-But OCaml also allows writing `if … then … ` expressions, without an `else` branch, which is the same as the above.
+But OCaml also allows writing `if … then … ` expressions without an `else` branch, which is the same as the above.
 ```ocaml
 # if 0 = 1 then print_endline "foo";;
 - : unit = ()